ryogrid/SamehadaDB/README.md

 ## Roadmap

 - [x] Predicates on Seq Scan
+- [ ] Multiple Condition on Predicate: AND, OR
 - [ ] Predicates: <, >, <=, >=
 - [ ] Null
 - [ ] Other inline types (boolean, bigint, smallint, decimal, timestamp)